epsi-rns/epsi-rns.github.io/_posts/system/2018/2018-05-23-linux-multiboot.markdown

 excerpt:
   Based on my experience.
-  Updating other linux using chroot
+  Updating other linux in chroot environment.

 ---